The Northern Road Upgrade, Peter Brock Drive to Mersey Road

 Key activities for 2016 include:

-- Shortlist Expression of Interest applications and invite tenders
+- Shortlist Expression of Interest applications and invite tenders and tender assessment

 - Property surveys